| III. Why does this site make sense on

 the public and, coincidentally, increasing the curatorial control

 over the objects and their usefulness to researchers.
+IV.
+Reviews of similar sites/projects.

 The following sites are similar in either their subject matter